 The Resort Municipality of Whistler is currently studying a potential new well supply source located along the Valley Trail (between Rainbow Park and Lorimer Road).
 Read more.

-Measuring Up Strategy
+Measuring Up with Community Partners

-The RMOW has taken a leadership role in the community’s move toward being more inclusive and accessible.
+The Resort Municipality of Whistler (RMOW) has taken a leadership role in the community’s move toward being more inclusive and accessible.
 Whistler has signed on to Measuring Up, a program designed to assist municipalities and communities in British Columbia assess the degree to which their citizens with disabilities are active participants in community life.
 Measuring Up is about creating an accessibility strategy that encompasses much more than a focus on just physical change to the environment.

 As a key dimension of social inclusion, this project will not only allow but also invite all community members to become more meaningfully engaged in civic decision-making.

 In 2003, an accessibility audit of Whistler Village was prepared as part of the bid for the 2010 Olympic and Paralympic Winter Games.
 As a result, the RMOW launched an effort to address the barriers identified by the access audit and began the process of developing an accessibility strategy.
 Community members were invited to form an advisory group to assist staff in identifying priorities and appropriate remedies.

 Simultaneously, 2010 Legacies Now developed a framework referred to as Measuring Up for communities throughout the province to achieve accessibility and inclusivity.